kaylendwyer/idrh-ocr-2023/Modules/module_tesseract_02.markdown

 Not every language or script has been trained for LSTM, so the default mode runs an engine based on what training data is available.
 The newer approach using LSTM only, ```--oem 1``` is slower, but often produces better results.

+Resource: Smith, R. (2007).
+An Overview of the Tesseract OCR Engine.
+Ninth International Conference on Document Analysis and Recognition (ICDAR 2007) Vol 2, 629–633.https://doi.org/10.1109/ICDAR.2007.4376991

 ## Page Segmentation Modes (PSM)